kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 SELECT OBJECT_NAME
 FROM USER_OBJECTS
 WHERE OBJECT_TYPE = 'FUNCTION';
-  CHAPTER 4  FUNCTIONS, PACKAGES, AND PROCEDURES
-91

 Lastly, the following query will return a listing of all package names that reside within the schema: